Data-Efficient RLVR via Off-Policy Influence Guidance: Additional Experimental Details

 \subsection{Baselines in Main Results}

 We compare CROPI against the following baselines, with all hyperparameters aligned: \begin{enumerate} \item \textbf{Learnability} \citep{bae2025online}: Utility is estimated as $U(\pii; s_0)=p(1-p) $, where $p$ is the offline pass rate of a prompt. \item \textbf{Pass Rate} \citep{muennighoff2025s1simpletesttimescaling, yu2025dapo}: Utility is defined as $U(\pii; s_0)=\mathbb{I}_{0<p<1} $, where $p$ is the offline pass rate of a prompt. \item \textbf{Influence Function} \citep{pruthi2020estimating}: Standard first-order influence function estimation.
 This baseline is equivalent to CROPI with only 1 phase. \end{enumerate} For the above baselines, data selection is performed once globally using the initial policy $\pi_{\theta_0}$ at a selection ratio of $\alpha=0.1 $.
 We also include \textbf{DAPO} \citep{yu2025dapo}, a batch-level filtering method that removes samples with perfect or zero pass rates and replaces them from a buffer of historical trajectories.
+All reported \texttt{Acc.@step} metrics in the main text are computed from evaluation curves smoothed by a moving average with window size $5$.